aditya27you/portfolio-aditya/PRD.md

 └─ Create HomeTemplate with organism placeholders

 Step 5: Populate Pages
-└─ Fill HomeTemplate with real Arjun's content and data
+└─ Fill HomeTemplate with real Aditya's content and data
 ```

 ### Benefits for Your Portfolio